Layered Spaghetti Casserole

 - 2 cups (8 ounces) shredded sharp cheddar cheese, divided

 What To Do:

-Pour half of spaghetti mixture into a lightly greased 7- x 11-inch baking dish; pour cheese sauce over spaghetti.
-Sprinkle with 1 cup Cheddar cheese.
-Top with remaining spaghetti mixture, and sprinkle with remaining 1 cup Cheddar cheese.
-Bake 15 minutes or until cheese melts.
+- Pour half the spaghetti mixture into baking dish; pour Parmesan cheese sauce over spaghetti.
+Sprinkle with 1 cup cheddar cheese.
+Top with remaining spaghetti mixture, and sprinkle with remaining 1 cup cheddar cheese.

 - If you liked this recipe, be sure to check out our free eBook, Ground Beef Recipes: 25 Quick & Easy Recipes for Ground Beef!

 If you enjoyed this spaghetti dinner recipe, be sure to try Spaghetti Pie: Our Best Baked Spaghetti Pie Recipe.

 Report Inappropriate Comment